Lossen rearrangement

 The Lossen rearrangement is the conversion of an acyl hydroxamate to an isocyanate and carboxylic acid side product.
-The isocyanate can be used further to generate ureas in the presence of amines or generate amines in the presence of H_{2}O.
+The isocyanate can be used further to generate a urea after reaction with an amine, a carbamate after reaction with an alcohol or an amine after decarboxylation with H_{2}O.

 Reaction mechanism

 The acyl hydroxamate is first converted to its conjugate base.
-A concerted rearrangement event then occurs in which the amide substituent migrates to the amide nitrogen, the nitrogen donates a pair of electrons to form the isocyanate C=N double bond, and the N–O σ-bond breaks.
+A concerted rearrangement event then occurs in which the amide substituent migrates to the amide nitrogen.
+This displaces the carboxylic acid the nitrogen donates a pair of electrons to form the isocyanate C=N double bond, and the N–O σ-bond breaks.
+The rate of the rearrangement shows a strong dependence on the pK_{a} of the carboxylic acid leaving group, with electron withdrawing groups giving faster rates.